ArchiveTeam/grab-site/README.md

 directory from which you launched `grab-site`, referred to here as "DIR".
 (Use `ls -lrt` to find it.)

+warcprox users: [warcprox](https://github.com/internetarchive/warcprox) breaks the dashboard's WebSocket; please make your browser skip the proxy for whichever host/IP you're using to reach the dashboard.

 ### Options, ordered by importance

 Options can come before or after the URL.